tommerkle1/text-to-notes/README.md

 # textnote

-i want to text my notes and have them recorded.
+i want to text my notes to a bot.

 imessage / SMS -> data storage